ballerina-platform/ballerina-distribution/examples/let-clause/let_clause.md

 # Let clause

-Let clauses can be used to define temporary variables inside a query expression .
-It can occur multiple times anywhere between from and select clause.
+`let` clause can be used to define temporary variables inside a query expression.
+It can occur multiple times anywhere between the `from` and `select` clauses.
 The semantics are similar to XQuery FLWOR.

 ::: code let_clause.bal :::